DFE-Digital/bat-design-history/app/posts/manage-school-placements/2025-07-31-user-research-round-16-with-providers.md

 - Order placements on the “Find” show page by subject name
 - Remove the “schools you work with” page as providers are interpreting it differently and it is causing confusion.
 - If, in future, the service becomes a “Find” service instead of “Manage” placements service, we should consider importing a list of schools from the Register service for individual providers so that they can select the schools they have recently worked with and filter for schools outside of their network.
-- Consider adding an export functionality for providers to be able to export data about each school (characteristics) e.g. mixed school, school type etc.
+- Consider adding an export functionality for providers to be able to export data about each school's characteristics, e.g. mixed school, school type etc.
 - Explore whether a hierarchy is needed in the “users” tab to allow/restrict individuals to add/remove users.